-One of the key elements that I took away from the Herbalife case was the need to do and document distributor or representative training.
+One of the key elements that I took away from the Herbalife case was the need to do and document distributor training.

 The need for training is not a new idea for direct selling companies—it’s the lifeblood of the industry.
 Direct selling companies exist by and through training.
 We use training techniques to explain both product information and compensation information.

-Today I want to discuss live online trainings because they are the easiest method for satisfying the requirements of the Herbalife settlement.
-Live online trainings allow you to capture data about who receives the training.
+Today I want to discuss live online training because it is the easiest method for satisfying the requirements of the Herbalife settlement.
+Live online training allows you to capture data about who receives the training.
 With them, you can record the meeting to “prove” that representatives attended.
-But there are other benefits to live online trainings, aside from the concerns of regulators.
-Let’s get into them.
+However, other benefits exist to live online training such as interaction helps us learn and live experiences build relationships.

 Interaction helps us learn

-Live online trainings place both the trainer and the participant in the same online space at the same time.
-One of the benefits of live online training is that trainees can participate.
+A live online training places both the trainer and the participant in the same online space at the same time.
+One of the benefits of a live online training is that trainees can participate.
 Human interaction motivates us.
 If we know that we are going to be asked questions, or if we are going to participate in the meeting in some way, we are more likely to stay in-tune.

 In 2013 the Direct Selling Association reported that 94% of direct sellers work the business part-time.
 This means that most of the people joining your call have worked all day either in the home or at another job.
 77.4% of direct sellers are women.
 57% of women participate in the workforce.
 68% of women with a child ages 3 to 5 work in the labor force.
 That means that a good portion of your audience has been at work and also has children to care for as well.

 What can you do to help trainees overcome fatigue?
-Keep trainings short and predictable.
+Keep the training short and predictable.
 You will need to keep the training short perhaps even as short as 5 to 10 minutes.
-You could have different lengths of trainings based on the type of training.
-For example, product demos may be kept short whereas compensation trainings may be longer.
+You could have different lengths of training based on the type of training.
+For example, product demos may be kept short whereas compensation training may be longer.
 Even more important is that your trainees can predict how long the training will last.
 When you announce the training, you should also announce the length of the training.